BytePhoenixCoding/BlockchainTokenSniper/README.md

 - some bits of code tidied up

-Also massive thanks to Christiaan Van AS and Muhammed Nurhaqqin and everyone else on Telegram for development and helping with this project.
+Also massive thanks to Christiaan Van AS, Muhammed Nurhaqqin and everyone else on Telegram for development and support with this project.

 # BSCTokenSniper v1.1